TrentU-MaDGIC/DataHandlingSimplified/README.md

 The directory contains the:

-* Script for students to work through with blanks (DataHandlingR.R)
+* Script for students to work through with blanks (DataHandlingR.r)
-* Script for students to work through without blanks (DataHandlingR_Filled.R)
+* Script for students to work through without blanks (DataHandlingR_Filled.r)
 * Slides presented (Slides_RBasics.pdf)
 * Custom reference sheet for concepts covered (Cheatsheet_DataHandlingR.pdf)
 * Data required to follow the scripts (Data directory)